 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-LOCATION: This 5k Run will take place on June 1, 2019 at Nay Aug Park in Scranton, starting and ending in the area of the Bandstand pavilion across from the Museum
+LOCATION: This 5k Run will take place on May 23, 2020 at Nay Aug Park in Scranton, starting and ending in the area of the Schimelfenig near the pool

 Race Start: 9:00AM